FRRouting/frr/doc/user/ospf_fundamentals.rst

 Note that from one LSA, you can find the other.
-E.g. Given the Network-LSA you have a list of Router IDs on that network, from which you can then look up, in the local :abbr:`LSDB`, the matching Router LSA@.
-From that Router-LSA you may (potentially) find links to other Transit networks and Routers IDs which can be used to lookup the corresponding Router or Network LSA@.
-And in that fashion, one can find all the Routers and Networks reachable from that starting :abbr:`LSA`@.
+E.g. Given the Network-LSA you have a list of Router IDs on that network, from which you can then look up, in the local :abbr:`LSDB`, the matching Router LSA.
+From that Router-LSA you may (potentially) find links to other Transit networks and Routers IDs which can be used to lookup the corresponding Router or Network LSA.
+And in that fashion, one can find all the Routers and Networks reachable from that starting :abbr:`LSA`.

 Given the Router LSA instead, you have the IP address of the :abbr:`DR` of any attached transit links.
 Network LSAs will have that IP